jspahrsummers/rxhaskell-talk/README.md

 (http://msdn.microsoft.com/en-us/library/hh242985(v=VS.103).aspx) and designed
 specifically for integration with native frameworks.

-RxHaskell simplifies the traditional FRP model by omitting continuous behaviors and discarding values after they've been processed (enabling switching without time leaks), both of which make it easier to interleave impure code.
+Rx and RxHaskell simplify the traditional FRP model by omitting continuous behaviors, and discarding values after they've been processed (which enables switching without time leaks).
+These changes make it easier to interleave impure code.

 And because native frameworks often require UI changes to be made on a dedicated OS thread, RxHaskell provides a "scheduler" abstraction that uses Haskell's